-5.82107 Mitigation is expected to be required to ensure that there is no adverse impact on the integrity of the European Sites.
+5.107 Mitigation is expected to be required to ensure that there is no adverse impact on the integrity of the European Sites.
 The mitigation measures would be normal requirements of Environment Agency permits or planning permissions for an operational facility.
 Throughout the period of working and restoration, provision should be made for the collection, treatment and disposal of all water entering or arising on the site, including an increased flow from the land, to ensure that there would be no pollution of watercourses by the approved operations.
 The current quarry operations have a restriction on not working below the water table, and it would be expected that this condition applies to any extension.

-5.83108 Development proposals on this site must incorporate detailed measures for managing clean and potentially contaminated surface water and foul sewage.
+5.108 Development proposals on this site must incorporate detailed measures for managing clean and potentially contaminated surface water and foul sewage.
 The need for contingency measures in case of accidents or extreme conditions would need to be taken into account.
 With these measures in place, it is considered that the integrity of the EWS would not be adversely affected.

 - 5.109 Recent engineering work at the gas terminals to the west of the currently operating Roose sand quarry, has led to consolidation of gas processing at the north terminal, the closest one to M27, and this is likely to have increased the health and safety risks at both the terminal and quarry.
 The results of the new safety case for gas processing, being prepared for the Health & Safety Executive, are not scheduled for issue until some time in 2017.
-This consolidation, and perhaps future operations on the terminals estate, may impact upon the feasibility of both the existing quarry and site M27 to be worked for sand and gravel. - 5.84110 There was a proposal in 2012 for a new, biomass power station, which would replace the nearby existing gas one.
-However, this was withdrawn and the gas power station closed at the end of 2013; it is currently under demolition.
-The Publication version of the Barrow in Furness Local Plan Issues and Options (20165) identifies land around the gas terminal for energy industry related uses, but no proposals have been identified.
-The Preferred Option route for the North West Coastal Connections project (new National Grid power line to the planned new nuclear power station at Moorside) includes a broad wedge to the southeast of Barrow with a tunnel under Morecambe Bay.
+This consolidation, and perhaps future operations on the terminals estate, may impact upon the feasibility of both the existing quarry and site M27 to be worked for sand and gravel. - 5.110 The pre-Submission version of the Barrow in Furness Local Plan (2017) identifies land around the gas terminal for energy industry related uses, but no proposals have been identified.
+The Preferred Option route for the North West Coastal Connections project (new National Grid power line to the planned new nuclear power station at Moorside) includes a broad wedge to the south-east of Barrow with a tunnel under Morecambe Bay.
 The EIA Scoping Report for the project highlights a potential need for large scale de-watering, and noise and other disturbances would need to be considered.
 Once details are known, and if they put measures in place to mitigate cumulative effects, it is considered that the integrity of the EWSs would not be adversely affected.